⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 21.42 | The trailing price-to-earnings ratio measures the current share price relative to the company's earnings per share over the past 12 months, indicating how much investors are willing to pay for each dollar of past earnings. |
+| P/E Ratio (TTM) | 23.16 | Measures the current share price relative to trailing twelve-month earnings per share, indicating how much investors are willing to pay for each dollar of earnings. |

-| Forward P/E | 16.04 | The forward price-to-earnings ratio measures the current share price relative to estimated future earnings per share, offering insight into investor expectations for future profitability. |
+| Forward P/E | 19.03 | Estimates the current share price relative to forecasted earnings per share for the next twelve months, offering a forward-looking valuation perspective. |

-| Price/Sales (TTM) | 0.37 | The price-to-sales ratio compares the company's market capitalization to its total revenue over the past 12 months, indicating how much investors are paying for each dollar of sales. |
+| Price/Sales (TTM) | 0.40 | Measures the current share price relative to trailing twelve-month revenue per share, indicating how much investors are paying for each dollar of sales. |

-| Return on Equity (TTM) | 0.11 | Return on Equity measures the net income a company generates for each dollar of shareholders' equity, indicating how efficiently management is using shareholder investments to generate profits. |
+| Return on Equity (TTM) | 0.11 | Measures the net income returned as a percentage of shareholder equity, indicating how efficiently a company uses shareholder investments to generate profits. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |